MFA Overview

 RCAW

 Research and Creative Achievement Week (RCAW) is a great opportunity to practice your presentation skills, refine how you discuss your work with a general audience and get feedback.
-RCAW is also a required component of annual reviews.
+RCAW is also a required component of the graduate studio art program.

 Graduation